Batavian Navy: The Saldanha Bay capitulation

 The Dutch Cape Colony had been captured by the British in September 1795.
 This put the communication lines to the Dutch East Indies (which had become the responsibility of the Batavian government after the VOC went bankrupt and was nationalized) in jeopardy.
 The government, therefore, felt constrained to mount an expedition in early 1796 that was charged with the reconquest of the Cape Colony, and subsequently would sail on to the Indies.
-A fleet, commanded by captain Engelbertus Lucas of three ships of the line, five frigates and an armed merchantman (with letters of marque), 340 guns and 1972 men, set sail on 23 February 1796 (together with another fleet under Vice-Admiral Adriaan Braak, destined for the Dutch Caribbean).
+A fleet, commanded by captain Engelbertus Lucas Sr., of three ships of the line, five frigates and an armed merchantman (with letters of marque), 340 guns and 1972 men, set sail on 23 February 1796 (together with another fleet under Vice-Admiral Adriaan Braak, destined for the Dutch Caribbean).
 After sailing around Scotland the two fleets split up.
 Lucas followed the usual route to the Canary Islands, and from there to Brazil, to take advantage of the westerlies toward the Cape of Good Hope.

 The fleet stayed no less than 34 days at the bay of La Luz, Gran Canaria to take in water and supplies.
 During that period two events happened that would have a great influence on further developments.
 First, a frigate was observed, that was probably HMS Mozelle, that would warn the British forces of the imminent arrival of the Batavian force.
 But Lucas did not have the ship pursued.
 Next, a ship of the line, flying the Spanish flag was observed sailing past the bay, but again Lucas did nothing, despite the protest of his captains.
 This may have been HMS Tremendous under Rear-Admiral Thomas Pringle, convoying a flotilla of transports with British troops for the Cape on board.

 After crossing the Tropic of Cancer on 21 May, Lucas hoisted his rear-admiral's pennant, as his promotion now came into effect.
 After consulting his officers he set sail for Praia on Cape Verde, and from there to Rio de Janeiro, where he omitted, however, to take in water, as by then he apparently had already privately decided to sail directly to Saldanha Bay in the Cape colony, despite the fact that he knew that the Cape was in British hands.
 He had secret instructions to sail on to Mauritius in case the Cape were securely in British hands (which had been uncertain when the fleet sailed, but had now been confirmed), but he did not inform his council of war of this, so his officers agreed with the plan to go to the bay, also because the lack of water became pressing.
 The fleet arrived in the bay on 6 August, without having met British ships.